andybn/blockchain-developer-bootcamp-final-project/README.md

 - Add new UI components and interactions to process payments / withdrawals
 - Add new UI component to be able to pause a concrete expense group contract
 - Store descriptions off-chain to save gast costs
+- Link the expense group with the detail using the name (instead of the address which can be confusing).
+- Provide links to blockchain explorers
+- Include the currency unit used
 - Use inheritance / library to reduce contract size and improve maintenance
 - Use hooks and a more modern approach to manage state
 - Add unit tests for React components (Jest)